ilaksono/shoppies-react-express/README.md

 ## Styles
  - styled with Material UI - JSS, and SASS

+## Key Functions
+ - search for movies and vote for top movies in imdb database - up to 5 votes
+ - able to add and remove votes
+ - be alerted when the user has created/deleted a nomination

 ## Additional Features
-- Autocomplete search with Combobox Popover
+- Autocomplete search with Combobox popover
 - Charts which show top nominations and best movies
   - Types:
     - #Votes vs Time -> for each film